Vinod Dham

 Vinod Dham is an Indian-American engineer, entrepreneur, and venture capitalist.
-He is known as the 'Father of the Pentium Chip' for his contribution to the development of Intel's Pentium micro-processor.
 He is also a mentor and advisor, and sits on the boards of companies, including startups funded through his India-based fund Indo-US Venture Partners, where he is the founding managing director.

-Vinod Dham's accomplishments as 'Pentium Engineer' and as an Indian-American technology pioneer from Silicon Valley were observed at an exhibition on South Asians at the National Museum of Natural History, highlighting Indian-Americans who have helped shape America.
+Vinod Dham's accomplishments as a technology pioneer from Silicon Valley were observed at an exhibition on South Asians at the National Museum of Natural History, highlighting Indian-Americans who have helped shape America.

-In recognition of his groundbreaking contributions, the Indian government honored Vinod Dham with the Padma Bhushan, India's third-highest civilian award, in 2025.
+In 2025, the Indian government honoured Vinod Dham with the Padma Bhushan, India's third-highest civilian award.

 Early life

-Vinod Dham was born in the 1950s in Pune, India.
+Vinod Dham was born in 1950 in Pune, India.
 His father was a member of the army civilian department who had moved from Rawalpindi, Punjab, Pakistan, to India during the Partition of India.

 Dham graduated with a BE degree in Electrical Engineering from Delhi College of Engineering in 1971 at the age of 21.
-At the age of 25, he left his family in Delhi, India, to study for an MS degree in Physics (Solid State) in the US, arriving with just $8 in his pocket.
+At the age of 25, he left his family in Delhi, India, to study for an MS degree in Physics (Solid State) in the US, arriving with $8.
 He is married to Sadhana and has two sons.
 He has three brothers and a sister.